Manuel Lanzini

 Manuel Lanzini (/es-419/; born 15 February 1993) is an Argentine professional footballer who plays as an attacking midfielder for Argentine Primera División club Vélez Sarsfield.

-Lanzini started his career at River Plate where he came through the youth system and with whom Lanzini holds the distinction of the earliest goal scored in the Superclásico derby, scoring only 43 seconds into the match., and spent time on loan at Fluminense.
-In 2014 He signed for Al Jazira in the UAE before being signed by West Ham on loan in 2015.
-He was subsequently signed permanently by the English club and was a regular until 2018 when he suffered a serious knee injury.
+Lanzini started his career at River Plate, where he came through the youth system and with whom Lanzini holds the distinction of the earliest goal scored in the Superclásico derby, scoring only 43 seconds into the match., and spent time on loan at Fluminense.
+In 2014, he signed for Al Jazira in the UAE before being signed by West Ham on loan in 2015.
+He was subsequently signed permanently by the English club and was a regular until 2018, when he suffered a serious knee injury.
 Lanzini fought his way back to fitness and was a reliable squad player for the next 5 seasons, culminating in winning the 2023 UEFA Europa Conference League.

 Lanzini made his international debut for Argentina in 2017.
 The knee injury suffered in 2018 meant he missed the opportunity to feature at the 2018 FIFA World Cup, and he has made only one subsequent appearance for the national team in 2019.

-He is regarded as having well developed dribbling skills, as well as good acceleration, vision, and an ability to ghost past defenders.
+He is regarded as having well-developed dribbling skills, as well as good acceleration, vision, and an ability to ghost past defenders.
 He has been nicknamed "La Joya" ("the jewel").

 Career

 Early career and beginnings at River Plate

 Lanzini stood out in indoor soccer football divisions, demonstrating his skills in the Club Academia Kaly de Ituzaingó class of 1993, a neighbourhood club.
-Ramón Maddoni, who has discovered players like Juan Román Riquelme, Carlos Tevez and Esteban Cambiasso, wanted to take him to Boca Juniors for a test match but the young Lanzini declined the call, stating that he only aimed to play for the club he supported: Club Atlético River Plate.
+Ramón Maddoni, who has discovered players like Juan Román Riquelme, Carlos Tevez and Esteban Cambiasso, wanted to take him to Boca Juniors for a test match but the young Lanzini declined the call, stating that he only aimed to play for the club he supported: River Plate.

 Eventually, in 2002, he was taken to River Plate.
 He began training and started as a playmaker in junior divisions before, after several tests, Pedro Vega, ex-player and coach of inferior club divisions, ordered for him to be hired.
-In 2008, the eighth division team in which he played won its divisional trophy; Lanzini ultimately scored nine goals, only two fewer than fellow attacker Leonardo Salguero with 11 goals.
+In 2008, the eighth division team in which he played won its divisional trophy; Lanzini ultimately scored nine goals, only two fewer than fellow attacker Leonardo Salguero, with eleven goals.
 On 2 November 2008, River Plate won the junior division's Superclásico 3–0 to Boca Juniors with Lanzini scoring two goals and assisting Salguero in one other.